melezov/bleeding-edge/README.md

 bleeding-edge
 =============

-Is it bleeding edge (excercise in RoR)
+Is it bleeding edge (exercise in RoR)